wwweaponizer/SmoothArray/README.md

 Instead of copying _n_ memory items, what if we copied nothing?
 One "solution" would be to never copy the array.
-We could allocate all the memory in the system to one Gigantic array.
+We could allocate all the memory in the system into one Gigantic array.
 That huge array would never need to be reallocated.
 Appending would work great, resizing the array by +1 for each call, in O(1) time, all the way up until hitting the system's out of memory error.

-This design would be great for the performance of the dynamic array, but at the cost of being terribly wasteful of memory resources.
+The Gigantic design would be great for the performance of the dynamic array, but at the cost of being terribly wasteful of memory resources.
+We coders demand efficiency _and_ convienence.

 ## Optimization Technique